Understanding Sample Rate in Audacity

 2. Set the project rate to match the audio file's original rate.

-Distortion or Artifacts
+Eliminating Distortion and Artifacts

-Export Errors
+Resolving Export Errors

 If you encounter errors when trying to export at a different sample rate:

-Advanced Techniques
+Advanced Sample Rate Techniques in Audacity

-Batch Processing
+Batch Processing Multiple Files

 1. Use "File" > "Import" > "Audio" to import all your files.